How it works

-For 2019 we have some exciting news: the renowned Coffee Masters™ USA is moving from the East Coast to the West Coast!
-Are you ready to come cheer for your favorite barista at the Los Angeles Coffee Festival?
+In 2019, the renowned Coffee Masters™ USA moved from the East Coast to the West Coast for the first time and took place at the Los Angeles Coffee Festival.

-Judged by a panel of industry figureheads, the fast-paced knockout battle format of Coffee Masters™ will see 16 baristas showcase their skills head-to-head across a broad range of disciplines: The Cupping, The Brewing, The Latte Art, The Order and The Signature Drink, with The Espresso Blend being included for those who successfully make it to the Coffee Masters™ semi-finals.
+Judged by a panel of industry figureheads, the fast-paced knockout battle format of Coffee Masters™ saw 16 baristas showcase their skills head-to-head across a broad range of disciplines: The Cupping, The Brewing, The Latte Art, The Order and The Signature Drink, with The Espresso Blend being included for those who successfully made it to the Coffee Masters™ semi-finals.

-Special thanks to our sponsors: Slayer, Mahlkonig, Hario, Straus Family Creamery and Califia Farms.
+Special thanks to our Coffee Masters sponsors: Slayer, Mahlkonig, Hario, The Little Marionette, Straus Family Creamery and Califia Farms.

 The Cupping tests the barista’s ability to understand taste profiles in a highly-competitive time-pressed battle.

 Each competitor is presented with six coffees set in a particular order and the competitors have three minutes to taste and memorize the order in which those coffees are placed on the table.